-“MRO procurement can be an important agenda in terms of a university presenting itself as an attractive place for potential students,” explains Manduvi.
+“MRO procurement can be an important agenda in terms of a university presenting itself as an attractive place for potential students,” explains Wynne.
 “If the facilities and resources appear less attractive, it will attract fewer students, and therefore less funding.”

 This can also mean putting time and money not only into ensuring buildings and facilities look good and work well but making them as technologically innovative as the cutting-edge research often going on inside.
-The growth in connected lighting and Internet of Things (IoT)-enabled buildings is a good case in point, and is an area where this sector is looking to lead, with universities earlier this year coming together to form an innovative IoT hub.
+The growth in connected lighting of Internet of Things (IoT) enabled buildings is a good case in point, and is an area where this sector is looking to lead, with universities earlier this year coming together to form an innovative IoT hub.
 With IoT technology growing exponentially, being seen to have embraced this technology could help institutions attract students looking to work in this area.

-The fact that so much procurement in this area is managed by in-house teams also means there is a risk that too much time and emphasis is put on chasing down on price at the expense of seeing the bigger, more strategic, picture, Manduvi contends.
+The fact that so much procurement in this area is managed by in-house teams also means there is a risk that too much time and emphasis is put on chasing down on price at the expense of seeing the bigger, more strategic, picture, Wynne contends.

 For example, there may be a lack of understanding that, while cost obviously needs to be an important factor in any MRO procurement process, there can also be an indirect cost – in time, effort and extra paperwork – associated with constantly having to source and agree multiple quotes to get the cheapest deal for every single item.